couchbase/service-broker/README.md

 ## What does the Service Broker do?

-The Couchbase Kubernetes Service Broker was originally designed to deploy databases.
+The Kubernetes Service Broker was originally designed to deploy databases.
 Through evolution, it was possible to abstract away all the domain specific knowledge and provide a generic service broker implmenetation, that still supported our original goals.

 ### Security Model